 The Chilean economy has long benefited from rich mineral deposits in key areas of the country.
 The country is the world’s number one copper producer, controlling an estimated 20 percent of the world’s copper reserves and accounting for 11 percent of total global production.
 While the importance of copper to the economy certainly leaves room for susceptibility to commodity booms and busts, Chile has largely managed to overcome many issues of concern that come with non-renewable resource wealth.

 The South American country has benefited from a great degree of transparency.
 Information on both operations and revenues are published regularly by the Finance Ministry, along with comprehensive looks at royalties, taxes, mining export values and production volumes.
 The Chilean Commission on Copper and the Mining Ministry further publish information on a regular basis, which includes environmental assessments and licensing petitions.
 While receiving generally high marks for transparency, the country does not publish information about mining contracts.

 The Norwegian approach to vast reserves of oil and gas found originally in the 1960s has been novel and much talked about.
-Aware of the problems associated with an abundance of non-renewable resources, the Norwegian government has undertaken an approach that seeks to extend the benefits that these resources confer beyond short-term gains.
+Aware of the problems associated with an abundance of non-renewable resources, the Norwegian government has undertaken an approach that seeks prevent the country falling victim to the resource curse, while also extending the benefits that these resources confer beyond short-term gains.